gnieh/sohva/sohva-client/README.md

 libraryDependencies += "org.gnieh" % "sohva_2.9.2" % "0.1"
 ```

 A Snapshot version is published in the Maven Central Snapshot repository.
-Add it to your resolver or repositories and you can use the version 0.2-SNAPSHOT of the module sohva-client (for Scala 2.9.2 only at this time)
+Add it to your resolver or repositories and you can use the version 0.2-SNAPSHOT of the module sohva-client (it is compiled against Scala 2.9.2 and 2.10)

 Basic Usage
 -----------